Dry lakebeds and fights for water as drought grips India's Chennai

 A rainstorm on Thursday night, the first for about six months, brought people out onto the streets to celebrate, but provided only temporary relief.

-The 70 families who use the well are allowed three 25-litre pots each day.
+The 70 families who use the well are allowed three 25L pots each day.
 Most pay high prices to private companies to get the extra water they need to survive.

 Local officials organise a lottery to determine who gets to the front of the queue.
 The lucky first-comers get clear, fresh water.
 Those at the end get an earth-coloured liquid.